|Nutrition Facts (per serving)|

-I love prawns!
-Not only because they're tasty, but also because they are so easy to and quick to cook.
+Not only are prawns tasty, they are also quick and easy to cook.
 A few minutes is all it takes!

 Lehsuni Jhinga is a tangy, tasty dish that can be served as a main with a salad or as a side dish to a more elaborate meal.
-I also like to serve it as an appetizer, especially at get together where they're only going to be a whole heap of substantial snacks.
-Since they are made on skewers, they are easy to hold while eating, so no crockery or cutlery is required either!
+It's also great as an, especially at get together where they're only going to be a whole heap of substantial snacks.
+Since they are made on skewers, they're easy to hold while eating, so no crockery or cutlery is required either!
 Perfect eh?!

 The secret to perfect Lehsuni Jhinga is to marinate the prawns well and for the right amount of time.
 Remember to factor marinating time into your prep.
 I like to marinate ahead of time since cooking hardly takes a few minutes once this step is sorted.
 Ok, let's get to it!

-- 1 cup fresh, unsweetened yogurt (should not be sour), whisk till smooth
+1 cup unsweetened fresh yogurt (not sour), whisked until smooth

 In another bowl, mix the remaining garlic, yogurt, garam masala powder, red chili powder, finely chopped fresh coriander and salt to taste.
 Mix well to blend all ingredients.
 Pour this mix over the marinated prawns and gently mix again to coat prawns well.
 Keep aside for an hour.